-Which is the best shed felt to use
+Which is the best shed felt to use?

-When it comes to garden sheds, if you want weatherproof storage you need to make sure that the roof and felt is in good condition as this is the main defence from the torrential rain that we see all year round.
+If you want your shed to provide weatherproof storage, you need to make sure that the roof and felt is in good condition; this is the main defence from the torrential rain that we see all year round.

-Fitting felt to the shed roof
+How to fit felt to a shed roof

 When it comes to fitting shed roof felt, the instructions that you were sent with your shed will give detailed guides on how to fit the felt.
-If not follow the quick instructions here.
+If not, follow the quick instructions here.

 - Remove all old nails using the backside of a hammer until you can pull the felt off with ease.
 Pulling felt that is still nailed down will lead to you ripping the felt and making more mess.

-- Inspect the timber roof, treat the roof with a wood preservative if looking a little worse for wear.
+- Inspect the timber roof, treat the roof with a wood preservative if it's looking a little worse for wear.

 - Clean the timber from any debris or splinters, cover any parts with thin MDF or plywood.